ubaldot/vim-poptools/README.md

 If you don't like the defaults, you can customize vim-poptools either through the options `'wildignoe'` and `'path'` and/or through the `g:poptools_config` dictionary that you can set as it follows.
+But first or all, be sure to create an empty dictionary in your `.vimrc` file, i.e. `g:poptools_config = {}`.

 ### grep command